 - Students are able to (1) demonstrate an understanding of the major concepts, models and theories relevant to work design; (2) critically evaluate the usefulness of concepts, models or theories relating to work design for a variety of work settings and situations; and (3) confidently discuss how the major concepts, models and theories relevant to work design have been and could be applied in a particular work setting.

-- Indicative assessments in this unit are as follows: (1) group project and (2) individual assignment.
+- Indicative assessments in this unit are as follows: (1) group project; (2) individual assignment; and (3) quizzes.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Enrolment in 41660 Master of Human Resources and Employment Relations,

 01880/54580 Doctor of Philosophy and Master of Industrial and Organisational Psychology,